jokla17/4-semester-project/README.md

 # 4 Semester Project
 ## Made by: *Jonas*, *Arem*, *Emma*, *Andreas*, *Karthikan* and *Wahid*
 ### Contents
-1. Angular Client
+* Angular Client
-2. ExpressJS WebServer as a SocketServer
+* ExpressJS WebServer as a SocketServer
-3. OPCUA client
+* OPCUA client

+### Tutorial
+1. Place the beer machine [Simulation] folder at your desktop location.
+2. Click on *StartProject.bat*.